About Jacob Molyneux, senior editor/blog editor

 She notes that, with hospitals in some regions paying signing bonuses to new nurses, the question of staff retention and development remains the elephant in the room.

 The class of 2018, it seems, is entering a job seeker’s market. . . .
-Organizations that can invest in new nurses with programs that provide support and training will have a leg up […]
+Organizations that can invest in new nurses with programs that provide support and training will have a leg up in recruitment. […]

 A Moment of Mindfulness: A Nurse’s Mosaic to Remember Patients